Crystal-Nest/leathered-boots/README.md

 - Smite diamond leathered boots into netherite leathered boots.
 ![Smithing](https://raw.githubusercontent.com/Nyphet/mod-fancy-assets/main/leathered-boots/smithing.png)

+## **Compatibility**
+There is an enchantment, called Soft Step, to allow boots from other mods to walk on powdered snow.
+If, however, you really wish for another mod to have the leathered boots versions, for example to dye them, please *open an issue with the **other** mod*!
+As stated below, this mod provides and API for other mods to use and easily add their leathered boots versions.
+This means, that it's up to other mods to actually use the API and add their leathered boots!
+If you are a developer and would like to know how to add leathered versions of your own mod's boots, just follow the link in the [For developers](https://github.com/Nyphet/leathered-boots#for-developers)!

 ## **License and right of use**
 Feel free to use this mod for any modpack or video, just be sure to give credit and possibly link [here](https://github.com/Nyphet/leathered-boots#readme).
 This project is published under the [GNU General Public License v3.0](https://github.com/Nyphet/leathered-boots/blob/master/LICENSE).

+## **For developers**
+To learn how to use the provided API follow the [Wiki](https://github.com/Nyphet/leathered-boots/wiki) on [GitHub](https://github.com/Nyphet/leathered-boots).

 ## **Support me**
 [![Twitch](https://raw.githubusercontent.com/Nyphet/mod-fancy-assets/main/twitch/twitch64.png "Twitch")](https://www.twitch.tv/crystal_spider_)